GIS4DEV/GIS4DEV.github.io/_lessons/02a_gravitymodel.md

   2. Target Weight (in this case, it's beds)
   3. Sum of Input Weight (in this case, it's population)

-Additional advanced options for the model should include:
+Additional *advanced* options for the model should include:
 - Use only the nearest `k` features with a default value of `20`
 - Distance parameter (`beta` or `friction`) with a default value of `2`
 - Input weight parameter (`lambda`, or `emissivity`) with a default value of `1`
 - Target weight parameter (`alpha`, or `attractiveness`) with a default value of `1`
+  - The previous three parameters allow full implementation of the gravity model formula: `(inputWeight)^λ * (targetWeight)^α / (distance)^β` as described in Rodrigue's [*The Geography of Transport Systems*](https://transportgeography.org/contents/methods/spatial-interactions-gravity-model/)

 ### Gravity model challenges